sfeir-open-source/google-actions-server/README.md

 #### setConversationMessages(conversationMessages)

 A convenient method to set a list of random conversations asking the user for another query.
-For instant: `How can I help?` or `Do you have another reuqest?`.
+For instant: `How can I help?` or `Do you have another request?`.

 #### getRandomConversationMessage()